 State Project No. SFHWY00533/ Federal Project No. 000330

-The Alaska Department of Transportation and Public Facilities (DOT&PF) is updating the Southeast Alaska Transportation Plan (SEATP), a 20-year area focused multimodal transportation plan that will guide future public investments in transportation infrastructure in the Southeast Alaska Area.
+The Alaska Department of Transportation and Public Facilities (DOT&PF) is updating the Southeast Alaska Transportation Plan (SEATP), a 20-year multimodal area transportation plan that will guide future public investments in transportation infrastructure in the Southeast Alaska Region.
+This updates effort is an opportunity for you to help inform the plan!

 The Southeast Alaska Transportation Plan (SEATP) was first published in 1980 and subsequently successfully updated in 1986, 1999, and 2004 as part of the Statewide Long-Range Transportation Plan.
 The approved 2004 SEATP is available here.